-VMRDA plans to create a base map and existing land use map for newly merged mandals, using DGPS technology and topographic surveys for accuracy in planning and development.
-VMRDA to Develop Base and Land Use Maps for Merged Mandals
+VMRDA plans to create a base map and existing land use map for newly merged mandalas, using DGPS technology and topographic surveys for accuracy in planning and development.
+VMRDA to Develop Base and Land Use Maps for Merged Mandal The Visakhapatnam Metropolitan Region Development Authority (VMRDA).

 Objective of the Initiative

 With the rapid urbanization of Visakhapatnam and its surrounding regions, integrating the newly merged mandals into the existing metropolitan framework is essential.
-The creation of comprehensive base and land use maps will provide crucial data for:
+The creation of comprehensive base and land use maps will provide crucial data for Defining residential, commercial, industrial, and green zones to.

-• Infrastructure Development: Identifying areas that require road networks, water supply, and public utilities.
+- Infrastructure Development: Identifying areas that require road networks, water supply, and public utilities prevent unplanned development.

 Technological Approach